jontruong05/cse15l-lab-reports/labreport4.md

 ## Step 2

-Now that we're logged in, let's clone this repository on GitHub: https://github.com/ucsd-cse15l-s23/lab7.git
+Now that we're logged in, let's clone this repository on GitHub: [Link]https://github.com/ucsd-cse15l-s23/lab7.git

 ![Image](gitclonelab7.png)

 Keys pressed: `git<space>clone<space><Command+v><enter>ls<enter>`

-Note: `<Command+v>` refers to pasting the link to the GitHub repository (https://github.com/ucsd-cse15l-s23/lab7.git), so be sure to copy the link first and then pasting it into the terminal.
+(Note: `<Command+v>` refers to pasting the link to the GitHub repository ([Link]https://github.com/ucsd-cse15l-s23/lab7.git), so be sure to copy the link first and then pasting it into the terminal.)

 ## Step 3